Mini Lemon Meringue Pie

 - Make the meringue: In a small saucepan, whisk together the sugar, water, cornstarch, and salt.
 Bring to a boil.
 Boil for 1 minute or until the mixture becomes clear and thickened.
 Remove from the heat.

-- Increase the speed to high and beat until soft peaks form (when you pull the beaters straight up, the peaks will form but the tips will fall over).
+- In a clean large mixing bowl on medium speed (with whisk attachment if using a stand mixer), beat the egg white until foamy.
+Increase the speed to high and beat until soft peaks form (when you pull the beaters straight up, the peaks will form but the tips will fall over).

 - Gradually beat in the sugar mixture.
-Beat until
+Beat until stiff peaks form (when you pull the beaters straight up, the peaks won't fall over).

-stiff peaks form (when you pull the beaters straight up, the peaks won't fall over). - Top both pies with the meringue, making sure the pie is completely sealed (if there are holes in the meringue, there will be a mess).
+- Top your hot filling with the meringue, making sure the pie is completely sealed (if there are holes in the meringue, there will be a mess).
 Bake 10-15 minutes or until the meringue is golden brown.
 Alternately, toast with a blow torch.
-Cool completely before cutting.
-Store leftovers in the refrigerator for up to 2 days.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.